hashicorp/terraform-ls/docs/code-actions.md

   "editor.defaultFormatter": "hashicorp.terraform",
 }
 ```

+> *Important:* Disable `editor.formatOnSave` if you are using `source.formatAll.terraform` in `editor.codeActionsOnSave`.
+The `source.formatAll.terraform` code action is is meant to be used instead of `editor.formatOnSave`, as it provides a [guarantee of order of execution](https://github.com/microsoft/vscode-docs/blob/71643d75d942e2c32cfd781c2b5322521775fb4a/release-notes/v1_44.md#explicit-ordering-for-editorcodeactionsonsave) based on the list provided.
+If you have both settings enabled, then your document will be formatted twice.

 If you would like `editor.formatOnSave` to be *true* for other extensions but *false* for the Terraform extension, you can configure your settings as follows: